Mythology

 In Greek mythology, Leucippus is notable for a magical gender transformation

-In Greek mythology, Leucippus (Ancient Greek: ÎÎľĎκΚĎĎοϠLeukippos, “white horse”) was a young man of Phaestus, Crete.
+In Greek mythology, Leucippus (Ancient Greek: Λεύκιππος Leukippos, “white horse”) was a young man of Phaestus, Crete.
 Leucippus was born to Lamprus, the son of Pandion, and Galatea, daughter of Eurytius the son of Sparton.
-He is notable for having… Read more.
+He is notable for having underwent a magical gender transformation by the will of the goddess Leto.
+Due to his transition from female to male, Leucippus can be considered a transgender male figure in Greek mythology.…

 -